jla497/Weather-Image-Classifier/README.md

 # Webcams, Predictions, and Weather

-Script to process the YVR-weather and KatKam image data into training and validation datasets then build a CNN model used to classify KatKam weather images into 4 weather labels.
+Script to process the YVR-weather and KatKam image data into training and validation datasets, extracts image features from a VGG16 CNN, then runs various machine learning algorithms on the features.

 ## Getting Started